All the Details on E!'s 2021 Billboard Music Awards Red Carpet - E! Online

 Here's something to sing about!

-Live From E!: Billboard Music Awards kicks off this Sunday, May 23 with star-studded, real-time coverage of all music's A-listers.
+Live From E!: Billboard Music Awards kicks off this Sunday, May 23 with star-studded, real-time interviews and more with all of music's A-listers.

 Additionally, E!'s second screen Live from E!
 Stream digital show launches on Twitter starting at 6:00 p.m.
 ET/3:00 p.m.
 PT featuring Rad.